Wikimedia Commons.wikimedia.org File: crane beauty5.jpg

 (Leo N. Tolstoy: Resurrection; Volume I, Chapter 14)

-It is self-explanatory that in the event that ‘Your will’ were no longer trampled underfoot among humans and the corresponding turnaround in consciousness took place, i.e. that they ‘sought their good in that of others’, all evil and all suffering in human life would promptly come to an end.
-This is why there are wisdom writings in all religions whose teachings call for nothing other than precisely this reversal (love of enemies).
+For people, the content of the formula ‘Thy will be done ’ is a foreign concept because, even if they know the Sermon on the Mount, they know no means of implementing this admonition in everyday life, i.e. to make the turnaround in consciousness, to find the constant dialogue guidance with question and answer through their inner voice and they ‘seek their good in that of others.’
+All evil and suffering in human life would immediately come to an end.
+That is why there are the wisdom writings of all religions, whose teachings call for nothing other than precisely this reversal (love of enemies).
 Although it would currently be utopian to expect this collectively, it is very realistic to expect it individually.
-How difficult this is, however, because the ego is so deeply anchored in us, can be quickly and drastically realised in sex, for example.
+How difficult this is, however, because the ego is so deeply rooted in us, can be seen drastically in sex, among other things.

 As far as the search for the ‘good of others ’ is concerned, it is only possible on a spiritual basis (keyword: love of enemies in the Sermon on the Mount).
 For many people, the scope of their love is limited to their more or less immediate surroundings, their professional environment or their neighbourhood, especially in the family sphere.
 But even here there are focal points of egocentric behaviour in relation to the bad neighbour, nasty boss, scheming colleagues, unfaithful spouse and one’s own lapses.
 And this applies all the more to sexual encounters with the profound problems described above.